Amid68/Elastic-SIEM-Project/README.md

 ![Elastic SIEM Project Topology](./images/Elastic-SIEM-project-topology.png)

-*Figure 1: Toplogy of the Elastic SIEM Project*
+*Figure 1: Topology of the Elastic SIEM Project*

 ## What is the Elastic Stack?